navinskyy/encrypting-thunderbird/README.md

 Open the encrypted message again.

-Confirm that Thunderbird can decrypt the message when the correct private key is available.
+Confirm that Thunderbird can decrypt the message.

 Expected Result

-yourname PRIVATE KEY
+🔑 YOURNAME PRIVATE KEY
           │
           ▼
-Decrypt OpenPGP Message
+   🔓 Decrypt Message
           │
           ▼
-Readable Message
+   📖 Readable Message

-🛠️ Troubleshooting
+🛠️ TROUBLESHOOTING

-"Cannot Encrypt — No key available"
+❌ "Cannot Encrypt — No key available"

-Cause

-The sender does not currently have a usable public key for the recipient.
+Cause: The sender does not have a usable public key for the recipient.

 Check

 cs Thunderbird
-      │
-      ▼
+      ↓
 OpenPGP Key Manager
-      │
-      ▼
+      ↓
-yourname public key
+yourname PUBLIC KEY

-Solution

-Import the yourname public key if it is missing.
+Solution: Import the yourname public key if it is missing.

-The Recipient Can Read the Message Immediately

-Cause
+👀 "The recipient can read the message immediately"

-This is normally expected when the recipient's private key is installed in Thunderbird.
+Cause: This is normally expected when the recipient's private key is installed in Thunderbird.

 Thunderbird can automatically decrypt the message for the authorized recipient.

-Test

-To test whether encryption is actually protecting the message, test with the recipient's private key unavailable.

-[!NOTE]
-Automatic decryption in Thunderbird does not mean the message was sent as plaintext.
+ℹ️ Automatic decryption does not mean the message was sent as plaintext.

-The .asc Attachment Is Missing
+Test: Make the recipient's private key unavailable and examine the behavior of the encrypted message.

+📎 "The .asc attachment is missing"

 The .asc file is a public-key attachment, not the encrypted message.

 If you specifically want Thunderbird to attach a public key to a message, check the account's OpenPGP/end-to-end encryption settings and the signing/public-key attachment options available in your Thunderbird version.

-[!IMPORTANT]
-The presence or absence of this attachment does not determine whether the email itself is encrypted.
+🔐 The presence or absence of an .asc attachment does not determine whether the email itself is encrypted.

-✅ Final Verification Checklist
+✅ FINAL LAB CHECKLIST

-Before considering the laboratory complete, verify each item:
+Before completing the laboratory

-cs has a working OpenPGP key pair.
+🔑 cs has a working OpenPGP key pair.

-yourname has a working OpenPGP key pair.
+🔑 yourname has a working OpenPGP key pair.

-cs has yourname's public key.
+📤 cs has yourname's public key.

-yourname's private key is kept secret.
+🛡️ yourname's private key is kept secret.

-cs can select Encrypt when composing to yourname.
+🔒 cs can select Encrypt when composing to yourname.

-Thunderbird reports Message Is Encrypted for the received message.
+✅ Thunderbird reports Message Is Encrypted.

-yourname can decrypt the message when the correct private key is available.
+🔓 yourname can decrypt the message with the correct private key.

-yourname cannot decrypt the message when the corresponding private key is unavailable.
+🚫 yourname cannot decrypt it when the corresponding private key is unavailable.

-Any .asc attachment is understood as a public-key file, not the encrypted message.
+📎 Any .asc attachment is understood as a public-key file, not the encrypted message.

-📚 Quick Reference
+📚 QUICK REFERENCE

-OpenPGP Encryption at a Glance

-┌──────────────────────────────────────────────────────────┐
+The Three Things to Remember

+┌────────────────────────────────────────────────────────┐
-│                    OPENPGP WORKFLOW                      │
+│                    🔐 OPENPGP                          │
-├──────────────────────────────────────────────────────────┤
+├────────────────────────────────────────────────────────┤
 │                                                        │
-│  1. yourname creates/owns a key pair                    │
-│                                                          │
-│       PUBLIC KEY  ─────────────► shared                  │
-│       PRIVATE KEY ─────────────► protected               │
-│                                                          │
-│  2. cs obtains yourname's PUBLIC KEY                    │
+│  ① PUBLIC KEY                                          │
-│                                                          │
-│  3. cs writes an email                                  │
-│                                                          │
-│  4.
-Thunderbird encrypts using yourname's PUBLIC KEY    │
+│     ↓                                                  │
-│                                                          │
+│     Used by the sender to ENCRYPT                     │ │                                                        │
-│  5.
-Encrypted message is delivered                      │
+│  ② ENCRYPTED MESSAGE                                   │
-│                                                          │
+│     ↓                                                  │
+│     Can only be opened with the matching secret key   │ │                                                        │
-│  6. yourname uses the matching PRIVATE KEY              │
+│  ③ PRIVATE / SECRET KEY                                │
-│     to decrypt the message                              │
+│     ↓                                                  │
-│                                                          │
+│     Used by the recipient to DECRYPT                  │ │                                                        │
-└──────────────────────────────────────────────────────────┘

-Key Rule

-Public key → encrypt

-Private/secret key → decrypt
+└────────────────────────────────────────────────────────┘

+🔑 KEY RULE

+PUBLIC KEY → 🔒 ENCRYPT

+PRIVATE KEY → 🔓 DECRYPT

 <div align="center">

 🛡️ RIVAN CYBER TRAINING INSTITUTE

 Cybersecurity Laboratory — OpenPGP Email Encryption

+THUNDERBIRD • OPENPGP • EMAIL SECURITY

 End of Laboratory Exercise